-For the findings of LVOTO and VSD, the studies were limited by the small number of exposed cases, inconsistent findings among studies, and the national for change findings among studies and the national for change findings from the studies are findings.
 For the findings of LVOTO and VSD, the studies were limited by the small number of exposed cases, inconsistent findings among studies, and the potential for chance findings from multiple comparisons in case control studies.
 Animal Data: In studies conducted in pregnant rats and rabbits, bupropion was administered orally during the period of organogenesis at doses of up to 450 and 150 mg/kg/day, respectively (approximately 11 and 7 times the MRHD, respectively, on a mg/m2 basis).
 There was no evidence of fetal malformations in rats.
 When given to pregnant rabbits during organogenesis, non-dose-related increases in incidence of fetal malformations and skeletal variations were observed at the lowest dose tested (25 mg/kg/day, approximately equal to the MRHD on a mg/m2 basis) and greater.
-Decreased fetal weights were observed at doses of 50 mg/kg/day (approximately times the MRHD on a mg/m2 basis) and greater.
-No maternal toxicity was evident at doses of 50 mg/kg/day (approximately a pre-animal properties) and pre-animal properties of the mg/m2 basis and greater.
-No maternal toxicity was evident at doses of 50 mg/kg/day (approximately a pre-animal properties) and pre-animal properties of the mg/m2 basis and greater.
-No maternal toxicity was evident at doses of 50 mg/kg/day (approximately to prognant rats) at dose of the mg/m2 basis of the mg/m2 basis and greater.
-In a pre-and postnatal development study, bupropion administered or ally to pregnant rats at doses of up to 150 mg/kg/day (approximately 4 times the MRHD on a mg/m2 basis) from embryonic implantation through lactation had no ect on pup growth or development
+Decreased fetal weights were observed at doses of 50 mg/kg/day (approximately 2 times the MRHD on a mg/m2 basis) and greater.
+No maternal toxicity was evident at doses of 50 mg/kg/day or less.
+In a pre-and postnatal development study, bupropion administered orally to pregnant rats at doses of up to 150 mg/kg/day (approximately 4 times the MRHD on a mg/m2 basis) from embryonic implantation through lactation had no effect on pup growth or development. findings among studies, and the potential for chance findings from multiple comparisons in case control studies